Table of Contents here.

 Hopper was thinking about his Stuyvesant classmate Rudy because he was walking by Lenox Hill Hospital.

 Rudy was the closest thing Hopper had to a best friend when he was a teenager.
 After high school, Rudy had gone to college on the West Coast, but he and Hopper reunited during academic breaks in New York.
 The summer that Hopper worked for his mother’s agents Leo and Molly, he and Rudy were playing one-on-one basketball on a Saturday afternoon in St. Catherine’s Park at East 68th Street and First Avenue.
 Rudy crossed over his dribble, gaining a half-step advantage on Hopper as he drove to the basket for a layup.
-In attempting to recover on defense, Hopper inadvertently stepped on Rudy’s foot, sending Rudy to the pavement, and opening a gash above his left eye that immediately began to bleed profusely.
+In attempting to recover on defense, Hopper inadvertently stepped on Rudy’s foot, tripping him and sending Rudy to the pavement.
+A gash opened up above his left eye that immediately began to bleed profusely.

 “Fucker!”
 Rudy shouted.
 “Give me your shirt.”